Parents hunting for baby formula as shortage spans US

 Months of spot shortages at pharmacies and supermarkets have been exacerbated by the recall at Abbott, which was forced to shutter its largest U.S. formula manufacturing plant in February due to contamination concerns.

-On Monday, White House press secretary Jenn Psaki said the Food and Drug Administration was “working around the clock to address any possible shortages" and will try to expedite imports of foreign baby formula to increase supply.
+On Monday, White House press secretary Jenn Psaki said the Food and Drug Administration was “working around the clock to address any possible shortages."

+On Tuesday, the FDA said it was working with U.S. manufacturers to increase their output and streamlining paperwork to allow more imports.

 For now, pediatricians and health workers are urging parents who can’t find formula to contact food banks or doctor's offices.
 They warn against watering down formula to stretch supplies or using online DIY recipes.